-As of November 30, 2015, our reporting units with assigned goodwill were as follows:
+As of November 30, 2016, our reporting units with assigned goodwill were as follows:

-(in thousands) Balance as c of November 30, 2015
+(in thousands) Balance as o f November 30, 2016

 Signal Integrity Products \$ 261,891

 Power and High-Reliability Products 49,384

 Wireless and Sensing Products 18,428

 Total \$ 329,703

-In the fourth quarter of fiscal year 2016, we completed our quantitative assessment of any potential goodwill impairment and concluded that there were no indications of impairment as of January 31, 2016.
-Our quantitative assessment of potential goodwill impairment concluded that the fair value of the Signal Integrity Products group exceeded its carrying value by 47% and the fair value of the Wireless and Sensing Products group exceeded its carrying value by over 258%.
-The fair value of the Power and High-Reliability group exceeded its carrying value by 213%.
+In the fourth quarter of fiscal year 2017, we completed our qualitative assessment of any potential goodwill impairment and concluded that there were no indications of impairment as of January 29, 2017.
+Our fiscal year 2016 quantitative assessment of potential goodwill impairment concluded that the fair value of the Signal Integrity Products Group exceeded its carrying value by 47% and the fair value of the Wireless and Sensing Products Group exceeded its carrying value by over 258%.
+The fair value of the Power and High-Reliability Group exceeded its carrying value by 213%.